tablelandnetwork/docs/docs/cli/README.md

 The `init` command sets up a configuration file at `/Users/$USER/.tablelandrc.json` (or wherever you'd like to place it).
 This makes it easier to use the CLI such that it will look for `privateKey`, `chain`, and `providerUrl` values within this file.
 Alternatively, you can pass these values as flags (e.g., `--privateKey abc123`) for each command.

 Generally, **every command _should_ have these values** specified, except for the `read` command since it directly interacts with a Tableland validator without needing to go through a host chain.
 If you do not specify a `privateKey` or `providerUrl`, you will run into issues.
-There _is_ a default value for the `chain` (`maticmum`), so it's fine to use the `chain` default if you are in fact developing on this chain.
+There _is_ a default value for the `chain` (`polygon-amoy`), so it's fine to use the `chain` default if you are in fact developing on this chain.

 ## Usage patterns